icidasset/elm-sha/README.md

 ## TODO / Warning

-There's currently a performance penalty when the message is over 600 characters long.
+There's currently a performance penalty when the message is over 600 characters long (for SHA256).